Materials: Reclaimed expanded polystyrene

 The first outcome of this project is a collection of plant plinths that draw upon a certain Counter-Maniera attitude; the fact that the reclaimed expanded polystyrene has already a genuine aspect partially dictates the final shape of the object, unveiling some sort of anarchic beauty.

-Paraphrase was presented for the first time in May at W.I.P, a group show at Galería Dada in Barcelona.
+Paraphrase was presented for the first time in May at W.I.P, a group show curated by Diego Ramos at Galería Dada.

 *Note: Far from eroding the original idea, the only aim of this proposal is to foster the miscegenation of different creative disciplines.
 We do think Max is a great designer and we very much respect his work.